Visa Intelligent Commerce for AI Agents: Authentication, Tokens, and Payments

 • Personalization must operate within security and consent frameworks

-• Analytics must surface agent-mediated conversions, not just human clicks
+• Analytics must surface agent-mediated conversions, not just human clicks (see also what analytics misses in agent traffic)

 Teams that adopt agentic commerce infrastructure early will reduce friction and capture a larger share of AI-triggered purchase flows.